Mont Ventoux (Cycling From Malaucene)

 Toughest Gradient - 12%

-Tips for riding Ventoux
+Tips For Riding Ventoux

 Cycling Mont Ventoux from Malauceneis not an easy climb, and it can easily get the better of even the best cyclists, so here are our top tips for tackling the mountain.